 There is nothing more exciting than seeing companies, charities and other supporters who are actively embracing or promoting Neurodiversity.

 Here are some that have caught my eye.
-Let us know if there is somewhere you think should be in the Hall of Fame.
+Let us know if there is somewhere you think should be in included.

 The companies who are actively embracing Neurodiversity in the workplace.

 Auticon is an award-winning multi-national IT and compliance consulting business.
 All Auticon Consultants are on the autism spectrum.

 Specialisterne, which translates from Danish as “The Specialists”, is a socially innovative company where the majority of employees have a diagnosis on the autism spectrum.
 Employees work as business consultants on tasks such as software testing, programming and data entry for the public and private sectors.

 GCHQ have launched a Neurodiversity service, and are committed to enabling employees with neurodiverse profiles to have successful careers within the department and to fostering a culture where differences are embraced and barriers to progression are overcome.

 Their aspiration is to get to 300 people in their autism at work programme by 2020, focusing on 14 locations

 Deutsche Bank have an internship programme, piloted in partnership with Autistica, and now in partnership with Ambitious about Autism.
 This offers a 3 month paid internship for recent graduates (<3 years) who are on the spectrum.

 A write up of their initial intership is available online